On this page you can find information about following:

 Competitive rowing program.

-During summer we have an early morning row once a week that is designed for those who want to focus on improving their performance and speed.
-This is currently 7am on Thursdays.
+During summer we aim to have an early morning row once a week that is designed for those who want to focus on improving their performance and speed.
+This is currently penciled in for Thursdays, but the day is subject to coach availability.
 There will just be one coach for these sessions, so we ask that you check in with the coach before your first competitive session, as we want this to be an opportunity for experienced rowers to push themselves and prepare for competitions.
 If you’re not ready for these sessions, the coaches will work with you during member rows and let you know when you can join in.
 If this program proves popular, we will work to expand the competitive rowing opportunities.

 Once approved by a coach, members are able to go out on independent rows.
 There are two levels to this approval, which dictates the type of boat you can take out: